Ambulance Victoria Board

 Board Member

 Vijaya Vaidyanath is the inaugural CEO of Homes Melbourne – a special entity of City of Melbourne.
 Prior to this role, Vijaya was the CEO of City of Yarra in Melbourne from July 2012 – January 2022.
-Vijaya spent over a decade as CEO at Waitakere City Council a very large metro City in New Zealand and as the CEO of Rodney District Council in New Zealand.
-She is a Board Member on Procurement Australia, Zoos Victoria, Parks Victoria, Ambulance Victoria and Vision Super.
+Vijaya spent over a decade as CEO at Waitakere City Council and as the CEO of Rodney District Council in New Zealand.
+She is a Board Member at Procurement Australia, Zoos Victoria, Parks Victoria, Ambulance Victoria and Vision Super.

 Vijaya’s exemplary qualifications include a Senior Executive Fellow of the John F Kennedy School of Government, Harvard University, MBA from JMKatz Graduate School of Business in Pittsburgh USA, Master of Arts (Economics) and a Bachelor of Arts (Economics) from the University of Bangalore.

-Vijaya draws inspiration from a variety of global thought and academic leaders as well as from her overseas mentors who have shaped her world view.
-It led to her interest in social justice and value-based leadership.
-She has been a leader from the very early stages of her career in sectors such as commercial and central banking, international finance for two decades and Local Government in the last two decades in New Zealand/Australia.
+Vijaya draws inspiration from a variety of global thought and academic leaders as well as from her overseas mentors who have shaped her world view and led to her interest in social justice and values-based leadership.
+She has been a leader from the very early stages of her career in sectors such as commercial and central banking, international finance, and local government in both New Zealand and Australia.

 Vijaya is renowned for her innovation, integrity, inspiring leadership style and a unique ability to deliver results.
 She instils a strong sense of pride and passion in her staff who deliver exemplary outcomes for our communities.
 Her strong belief in building coalitions and harnessing community capacity has been her work philosophy.